 Albufeira, on the other hand, has hundreds of accommodation options within walking distance from the beach.
-Popular places with great locations in the center include Hotel Baltum, Hotel do Cerro, Hotel Boa Vista and Hotel Rocamar.
+Popular places with great locations in the center include Hotel Baltum, Hotel do Cerro, Hotel Boa Vista, and Hotel Rocamar.

-Sol e Mar Hotel has a unique location right on the beach, though it does not have pool and travelers describe it as slightly old-fashioned.
+Sol e Mar Hotel has a unique location right on the beach, though it does not have a pool and travelers describe it as slightly old-fashioned.